oVirt/ovirt-site/source/feature/ip-on-role-network.html.md

     2. User initiated refresh capabilities.
     3. Activating a host.

-In the second phase we might prevent the upgrade and/or worn user from a situation when active hosts will become non-operational after the upgrade.
+In the second phase we might prevent the upgrade and/or worn user about a situation when active hosts will become non-operational after the upgrade.

 ## Links